Sam Klepper: Murder

 On 10 October 2000, Klepper was standing outside of his apartment in the rain along with his Serbian bodyguard.
 An assassin walked up to him with a submachine gun hidden under his umbrella, which he pulled out to shoot Klepper dead.
-Klepper's bodyguard set off in a wild chase through the streets of Amsterdam and though a marketplace, exchanging shots with the assassin.
+Klepper's bodyguard set off in a wild chase through the streets of Amsterdam and through a marketplace, exchanging shots with the assassin.
 An eighty-year-old man out for walk was caught in the cross-fire and was badly wounded.
 The assassin got into a waiting car and fled.

 The president of the Amsterdam chapter of the Hells Angles, Willem van Boxtel, gave Klepper the posthumous promotion to a "full patch" member.
 He had the largest Hells Angel funeral ever in the Netherlands attended by Hells Angels members from all over Europe.
 On 17 October 2000, a huge procession of motorcycle-riding Hells Angels escorted Klepper's hearse down the streets of Amsterdam, stopped in front of the police station to set off fireworks, resumed the funeral march and set off more fireworks when Klepper was finally buried.
 On 4 July 2019, Willem Holleeder was found guilty of ordering Klepper's murder.